LaughingMadness/Flip_City/README.md

 4. Map: The map shud by esay to replay and change.

 ## Character
-Nix-50 is a professional, or modeled after one at least, trained in **extreme parkour** and strong enough to turn random junk into a devastating weapon.
+Nix-50 is a professional, or modeled after one at least, trained in **extreme parkour** and strong enough to turn random junk into a devastating weapon, thay wher tasked whith braking in to